kschieck/ChristmasLights/README.md

 https://samx18.io/blog/2018/09/05/python3_raspberrypi.html

 Run these commands to install the required software and libraries:
-`mpg321` and `mpyg321` are optional, but are required if you want to play audio from thhe raspberry pi
+`mpg321` and `mpyg321` are optional, but are required if you want to play audio from the raspberry pi
 ```
 sudo apt-get install mpg321
 sudo pip3 install board adafruit-circuitpython-neopixel mpyg321